brillout/handli/readme.md

 Handli aims to bring sensible defaults to questions like:
 When the user goes offline, what should happen with the UI?

-It handles all corner cases.
 It is customizable and
-progressively removable.
+progressively removable
-So you can quickly ship a prototype and, as your prototype grows into a large application, progressively replace Handli with your own network handling.
+so that you can quickly ship a prototype and later progressively replace Handli with your own handling.

 [Live Demo](https://brillout.github.com/handli).